nyh3/tp/docs/DeveloperGuide.md

 ![UIClassDiagram](diagrams/classdiagram/UICD.png)

-The class diagram above illustrates that CantVasMain instantiates the UI class, while other classes have dependencies on UI, as they utilize its methods.
+The class diagram above illustrates that `CantVasMain` instantiates the `UI` class, while other classes have dependencies on `UI`, as they utilize its methods.

 *Sequence Diagram*